Roof Restoration Melbourne

 - Replace any broken tiles, checking water courses to ensure your roof is waterproof so there is no leaking during the cleaning process.

-- High Pressure Cleaning using water pressure at 4000psi. to remove all dirt, moss, mould and lichen so we have a clean surface to apply the sealer/primer to.
+- High-Pressure Cleaning using water pressure at 4000psi.
+To remove all dirt, moss, mould, and lichen we have a clean surface to apply the sealer/primer.

-- Valley Irons – remove old rusted valley irons and replace with new if required.
+- Valley Irons – remove old rusted valley irons and replace them with new ones if required.

-- Re-pointing – all the ridge, hip, gable and the valley tiles will be repointed.
+- Re-pointing – all the ridge, hip, gable, and valley tiles will be repointed.
 The pointing compound is flexible and will not crack as it is specially formulated to adhere to the ridge tiles.

-- Gutters Cleaned – all leaves, dirt, rubble and debris is removed.
+- Gutters Cleaned – all leaves, dirt, rubble, and debris are removed.

 - Painting of the roof

 - sealer/primer coat applied

 - the top coat of colour applied

 - We will leave you with six painted spare tiles on site.